kobotoolbox/docs/source/data-collection-tools.md

 | Advanced image appearances (`annotate`, `draw`, `signature`)                   | Yes                                         | Yes                                                    |
 | Calculation command `repeat_count()`                                           | Set a minimum number of repeat groups       | Set an exact number of repeat groups                   |

-### Collecting data using KoBoCollect
+### Collecting data using KoboCollect

 After deploying a project, you can go to **Form - Collect data**, and then select the Android application.

 ![image](/images/data_collection_tool/KoboCollect.gif)

-For details on how to set up KoBoCollect on any Android devices, [read this article](kobocollect-android.md).
+For details on how to set up KoboCollect on any Android devices, [read this article](kobocollect-android.md).

 ### Collecting Data using the Enketo Webform